Key Takeaways

 - Can run as Layer-2 or Layer-3 networks

-- Developers can tune performance & governance
+- Developers can tune performance and governance

 Together, they give builders flexibility while staying tied into the broader Ethereum ecosystem.